RE 103 World Religions (3)

 RE 338 Religion, Philosophy and Social Ethics (3)

 Designed to give students an interdisciplinary experience in the study of social ethics from the perspectives of theology, religion and philosophy.
 Students will explore the theory and practice of social ethics and develop the knowledge and skills for philosophical and theological critique of ethical systems and social policy.
 Cross-listed with PH 338 and SO 338.
 Offered annually.
 Prerequisites: Any 100 or 200-level Religion course or any 100-level Philosophy course or consent of instructor.
-This course may be used to satisfy the 300-level Religious Studies General Education Core requirement or the Interdisciplinary requirement.
+This course satisfies the General Education requirement for Formation in Faith.

 RE 346 Influential Women in Christianity (3)

 This course surveys the life and work of especially significant women in Christianity with an emphasis on the Catholic Church.
 Analytical discussion employing socio-cultural, philosophical, theological, and feminist approaches will help students to understand how women have been perceived in Christian history and literature.
 The struggles and successes of these women will exemplify how strong faith can overcome obstacles based on stereotypes and other images.
-Offered alternate years.
-Prerequisite: RE 103, RE 205, or RE 211.
-This course satisfies the 300-level Religious Studies General Education Core requirement.
+Offered annually This course satisfies the General Education requirement for Formation in Faith.

 RE 347 Justice, Development and Human Rights (3)